maybe-hello-world/obsidian-gdrive/README.md

 ![Demo](./resources/gdrive.gif)

+## Disclosures
+This plugin:

+- Requires network to access the remote files.
+- Requires access to **your Google Drive** (outside of the Obsidian vault, read as full read access to all your GDrive files and files shared with you) to provide you search results.
+I recommend to manually build and deploy the plugin for privacy reasons (to be sure what you're installing).

 ## Installation

 Either use BRAT or take files from the release and manually put them into the plugins folder of your Obsidian vault (.obsidian/plugins/gdrive-search).